Large values of cusp forms on GL(n): Statement of results

 \subsection{Applications to $\GL_3$}

-Reduction theory allows us convert the rapid decay of $W$ into that of (generic) Hecke cusp forms.
-We carry this out for $\GL_3(\R)$ and thereby quantify the threshold distance into the cusp beyond which a cusp form on $\Gamma\backslash S_3$ must decay rapidly.
-Then, by truncating $\Gamma\backslash S_3$ at this threshold, we can establish quantitative {\it upper} bounds on the sup norm.
-We obtain the following result.

-\begin{prop} In a Siegel domain, any Hecke cusp form $f$ on $\Gamma\backslash S_3$ with Laplacian eigenvalue $\lambda$ decays rapidly at height greater than $\lambda$.
+Reduction theory allows us convert the rapid decay of $W$ into that of (generic) Hecke--Maass cusp forms.
+We carry this out for $\PGL_3$ and thereby quantify the threshold distance into the cusp beyond which a cusp form on $\Gamma\backslash S_3$ must decay rapidly.
+Then, by truncating $\Gamma\backslash S_3$ at this threshold, we can quickly establish polynomial {\it upper} bounds on the sup norm.
+We obtain the following sample result, see Remark \ref{rem:upper3} for a discussion of why we have limited the scope to $\PGL_3$. \begin{prop} In a Siegel domain, any Hecke--Maass cusp form $f$ on $\Gamma\backslash S_3$ with Laplacian eigenvalue $\lambda$ decays rapidly at height greater than $\lambda^{1+\epsilon}$.
 Moreover,

 \end{prop}